audioxide/data/data/pages/contact.md

 created: 2020-09-11
 ---

-If you want to get in touch, be it to send music and/or bribe us for positive coverage, feel free to send over an email.
-Bribes are especially welcome.
+If you want to get in touch, be it to send music or tell us our reviews suck, feel free to send over an email.

 - André: andre@audioxide.com
 - Fred: fred@audioxide.com